Liability and provisions for packaging

 Is there a threat of a system collapse for packaging recycling?

-Overall, the ZSVR makes it clear that although the PPWR aims to harmonise packaging law across Europe, the current wording of the definition of “producer” poses considerable practical risks.
+Overall, the ZSVR makes it clear that although the PPWR aims to harmonise packaging law across Europe, the current wording of the definition of “producer” poses significant practical risks.
 Sellers and producers would be well advised to consider their possible future role as “producers” at an early stage, analyse their supply chains and make financial provisions.
-Without rapid clarification at European level, there is a risk not only of legal uncertainty and high costs for individual companies, but also of structural problems in the financing of packaging disposal – with possible distortions and even a system collapse at the end of 2026.
+Without a swift clarification at the European level, there is a risk of legal uncertainty and significant costs for individual companies, as well as structural issues in financing packaging disposal.
+This could lead to distortions and even a systemic collapse by the end of 2026.

 Can sellers face liability risks due to packaging?